-This report presents all the modelling works performed by ULiege-HECE team within Action A3 of the Life for Fish project during the first year of the project, as well as additional work done during year 3 and further.
-Studies performed during year 2, related to the behavioural study on smolts, are detailed in Deliverable 2 of Action A3.
+This report presents all the works performed by ULiege-HECE team within Action A3 of the Life for Fish project during the first year of the project.

-In section II of this report, the hydrodynamic variables (water level, discharge, turbines operation,...) in the Meuse river during the fishes monitoring process are analysed.
+In section II, the hydrodynamic variables (water level, discharge, turbines operation,...) in the Meuse river during the fishes monitoring process are analysed.
 Section III presents the set-up of the numerical models of the sites of Grands-Malades and Ivoz-Ramet in terms of topography and hydraulic conditions.
 A sensitivity analysis of the turbulence activation and the mesh resolution on the accuracy of the results is done in section IV to identify the most suitable trade-off between computation efficiency and computational time.